-Yes.
-Benchmarking Scores are critical to survey research and are the only objective means to judge whether a survey score is high or low, good or bad.
+Yes, with benchmarking.
+Benchmarking is critical to survey research and is the only objective means to judge whether a survey score is high or low, good or bad.
 The diagram below illustrates this fact.

-Although the mean score of the responses to the two questions, ‘I am satisfied with my compensation’ and ‘My supervisor keeps me informed’ are identical at 3.99, when compared with scores from other people, it is clear that one is a high score, and one is a low score.
+Although the mean score of the responses to the two questions, ‘I am satisfied with my compensation’ and ‘My supervisor is a good coach’ are identical at 3.99, when compared with scores from other people, it is clear that one is a high score, and one is a low score.